colinhowe/pyFaceGraph/README.md

 ### OAuth

-pyFaceGraph defines two abstract class-based views (using [django-clsview][]) and a mixin; these help your app obtain OAuth 2.0 acess tokens to access the Graph API on behalf of a Facebook user.
+pyFaceGraph defines two abstract class-based views (using [django-clsview][]) and a mixin; these help your app obtain OAuth 2.0 access tokens to access the Graph API on behalf of a Facebook user.

   [django-clsview]: http://github.com/zacharyvoase/django-clsview